 The best boots for plantar fasciitis must have particular features that offer supreme comfort, support, and durability.
 However, they shouldn't lack safety features as work boots are primarily made to protect your feet.

 One of the main factors contributing to the strain that causes this condition is caused by standing on rough or hard surfaces for long periods each day.
 That can put enormous pressure on the foot ligaments leading to plantar fasciitis.

 Since plantar fasciitis is based on the inflamed plantar fascia, one of the ways to help alleviate this condition is to ensure that ligament is relieved.
-You can do that by wearing work boots with contoured and cushioned footbeds.
+You can do that by wearing a pair of work boots with cushioned and contoured footbeds.
 They will embrace the natural shape of the arch, providing exceptional support to it.